 Symptoms of Toxic Overload can include:

-There are a multitude of symptoms that can occur when your body is over burdened by too many toxins:
+There is a multitude of symptoms that can occur when your body is overburdened by too many toxins:

 - Digestion and elimination problems (constipation, bloating, diarrhea, nausea, heartburn)

 - Skin disorders

 - Leaky gut syndrome

 Patients often develop symptoms in different areas of the body from where the “underlying cause” problem is occurring because toxins can build up in various tissues which can create symptoms elsewhere.

 As a means of protecting itself, the body stores excess toxins in fat cells.
 When all systems aren’t functioning optimally, excess “toxic burden” is placed on our natural filtering organs such as the gut, liver, and kidneys.
 Rather than letting these toxins run rampant through the bloodstream and brain, the toxins are sent to the fat cells where they can remain for years.

 When the body stores toxins in fat cells, it is acting as a self-protecting mechanism to keep them from circulating through the bloodstream and away from the brain.
 If you are experiencing toxic overload and are trying to lose weight, it can be almost impossible to shed excess fat as the body stays in “protective” mode.

 Why is Body Detoxification Necessary?